yashdabke/Adaptive-Beamforming-Simulation/README.md

-This is a working simulation of an Adaptive Beamforming Radar using MATLAB Simulator which employs Machine Learning Algorithms and proves that the Least Mean Squared approach (LMS) is the best option for a simple antenna
+this is a working simulation of an Adaptive Beamforming Radar using MATLAB Simulator which employs Machine Learning Algorithms and proves that the Least Mean Squared approach (LMS) is the best option for a simple antenna.